Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-swimming-gate/chapter-5.md

 Obviously, he kept following.

-A short period of running already brought him tot he next Heavenmatter.
+A short period of running already brought him to the next Heavenmatter.
 The Heavenly Flowers of Eeris.
 Whereas the entire world was covered in bacteria tapestries, he now walked into a huge field covered in flowers.
 They had to be Eeris' flowers, and no accidental life from Somnia, for the flowers softly _sang_.
 He'd never heard another flower make music.
 Not even on that weird planet Dalas.

 He shuffled through them and enjoyed the touch of flowers softly scraping past his fur.
 The soft stalks and shaking leaves.
 The beautiful song they sang, which could have been both a lullaby and a dance song.
 His bright orange fur was well hidden in this colorful garden.
 Eeris would be happy for at least a year if she knew this was back.